 Master of Physician Assistant Studies coursework and accreditation information

-Our Master of Physician Assistant Studies program prepares physician assistants for their roles within the health care setting.
+The Master of Physician Assistant Studies at UT Health San Antonio program prepares physician assistants for their roles within the health care setting.
 Our classroom, laboratory and supervised clinical practice experiences emphasize primary care, community service and health care in the rural and underserved areas of South Texas.

 Our program consists of 126 credit hours of coursework and the class size is limited to a total of 45 students.